Local duality in algebra and topology: Modules

 \section{Modules}

 In this section, we study local duality between torsion and completion functors in the setting of modules over rings and module spectra over commutative ring spectra.
-In these cases, we recover the familiar notions of local cohomology and local homology, which go back to Grothendieck~\cite{grothendieck_localcohomology}, and their subsequent generalizations to the topological setting by Greenlees and May~\cite{gm_localhomology,greenleesmay_completions}.
-Instead of working in the derived category like Dwyer and Greenlees do \cite{dwyer_complete_2002}, we will use the stable category of chain complexes as defined in \cite{ha}, which has none of the technical difficulties intrinsic to triangulated categories.
+In these cases, we recover the familiar notions of local cohomology and local homology, which go back to Grothendieck~\cite{grothendieck_localcohomology}, and their subsequent generalizations to the topological setting by Greenlees and May~\cite{gm_localhomology,greenleesmay_completions} and Lurie \cite[Section 4]{dag12}.
+Instead of working in the derived category like Dwyer and Greenlees do \cite{dwyer_complete_2002}, we will use the stable category of chain complexes as defined in \cite{ha}.
 In this framework, the local duality spectral sequence of Grothendieck is obtained as a composite functor spectral sequence.
-Similarly, we give alternative deductions of many of the structural results of Hovey and Strickland~\cite{hovey_morava_1999} about derived functors of completion for complete regular local Noetherian rings, and deduce a new criteria for $L$-completeness.
+Similarly, we give alternative deductions of some results of Greenlees and May about derived functors of completion for complete regular local Noetherian rings.

 Many of the results in this section are not new, but we hope that the unified formulation will illuminate existing treatments in the literature.
 Furthermore, this section serves as a toy example for the discussion of local duality in the setting of $E_*E$-comodules and the $E$-local category.